amarjagrup/pokemon/README.md

 # pokemon
 This is a small project that uses the pokemon API and displays information about different pokemons.
+The code displays the first 150 pokemons.

 This is how one row of the website looks like: